asyaparfenova/advent_of_code_2021/README.md

 ### Special thanks for ideas
 - For Day1 (already): thanks to [Leli](https://github.com/lelilia) for reminding me about types and existence of numpy 💕

+### Temporary notes:
+- Day 4 code is still in a cleaning stage...